-- In order to take GCSE Music, students must already be able to play an instrument to at least Grade 3 standard.
-You will need to pass an audition to check that you have the right skills to achieve success.
+- In order to take GCSE Music, students must already be able to perform using an instrument or their voice and be comfortable perform in front of the class.
+Auditions for students wishing to take GCSE Music will be held to check that you have the right skills to achieve success.
 Please contact a member of the Music Department if you have any queries. - Successful GCSE Music students need to be creative musicians.
 You will have to compose music, practise daily and perform regularly in front of your class.
 You may choose to create music using notation, sequencing and audio software such as Sibelius, Noteflight or Garageband.
-You will need to participate fully in musical activities and attendance to at least one extra-curricular music group is required.
-You will learn factual and theoretical information and be able to apply this knowledge to the music you listen to.
-You will be expected to learn how to read music notation.
+You will need to participate fully in musical activities and attendance to at least one extra-curricular music group is required. - You will be expected to learn how to read music notation.